 We are at any one time party to a number of lawsuits or subject to claims arising out of the ordinary course of our business, including actions related to product liability, patent, trademark or other intellectual property infringement, contractual liability, workplace safety and environmental claims and cases, some of which involve claims for substantial damages.
 We and our subsidiaries are currently defendants in a number of pending legal actions, including actions related to use and performance of our products.
 While we carry product liability insurance covering significant claims for damages involving personal injury and property damage, we cannot assure you that such insurance would be adequate to cover the costs associated with a judgment against us with respect to these claims.
-We have also been identified as a potentially responsible party at several waste disposal sites under federal and state environmental Statutes, as more fully described in Item 1 of our 2004 Annual Report on Form 10-K under "Environmental Proceedings and are vigorously defending such actions or proceedings.
+We have also been identified as a potentially responsible party at several waste disposal sites under federal and state environmental statutes, as more fully described in Item 1 of our 2004 Annual Report on Form 10-K under "Environmental Compliance-Other Environmental Statutes and Regulations."
+We deny liability with respect to many of these legal actions and environmental proceedings and are vigorously defending such actions or proceedings.
 While we believe we have established adequate accruals for our expected future liability with respect to our pending legal actions and proceedings, we cannot assure you that our liability with respect to any such action or proceeding would not exceed our established accruals.
 Further, we cannot assure that litigation having a material adverse affect on our financial condition will not arise in the future.
-The information in Item 1 "Other Environmental Statutes and Regulations" referred to above should be read in conjunction with this disclosure.
-See also Note 13, "Contingencies, Guarantees and Indemnifications" of the Notes to Consolidated

-Financial Statements included in our 2004 Annual Report on Form 10-K. There has been no material change in this information since the filing of our 2004 Annual Report on Form 10-K.
+The information in Item 1 "Other Environmental Statutes and Regulations" referred to above should be read in conjunction with his disclosure.
+See also Note 13, "Contingencies, Guarantees and Indemnifications" of the Notes to Consolidated Financial Statements included in our 2004 Annual Report on Form 10-K. There has been no material change in this information since the filing of our 2004 An